 A morning stroll in Liwonde National Park, Malawi.

-Breakfast time on the Sire River, Malawi.
+Breakfast time on the Shire River, Malawi.

 Campsites in Namibia's Etosha National Park have flood-lights at the waterholes, where you can sit and wait and watch.